-- insolvency proceedings will take between six months and one year; - the attachment of earnings for an amount not exceeding one third of the salary will take between six months and one year; - other attachments will take between nine months and one year; - in the seizure and sale of movable property by an usher, the time between the application for the seizure and sale to the court and the date of the sale will be around one year; and - the time for the seizure and sale of immovable property will be around one year, if the application is not defended.
+- insolvency proceedings will take between six months and one year; - the attachment of earnings for an amount not exceeding one third of the salary will take between six months and one year; - other attachments will take between nine months and one year; - in the seizure and sale of movable property by an usher, the time between the application for the seizure and sale to the court and the date of the sale will be around one year; and

+• the time for the seizure and sale of immovable property will be around one year, if the application is not defended.

-In terms of efficiency, insolvency proceedings will put more pressure on the debtor to effect payment, since the result of any such proceedings will be the winding-up of the company/ bankruptcy of the individual and the latter's inability to trade if they are adjudged bankrupt.
+In terms of efficiency, insolvency proceedings will put more pressure on the debtor to effect payment, since the result of any such proceedings will be the winding-up of the company/bankruptcy of the individual and the latter's inability to trade if they are adjudged bankrupt.
 Attachments are useful tools in cases where assets are in danger of being disposed of.
 Indeed, a provisional order for attachment is granted quite rapidly after an application is made, and will prevent the garnishee from disposing of the asset that has been provisionally attached.
-In situations where there is real risk of dissipation of the assets, the creditor may also apply for a freezing order which is made on an ex parte basis and which, if the risk is fully substantiated, is obtained speedily as it involves an element of celerity.

 The costs involved for each of the above procedures will usually be capped at approximately 20% of the amount claimed, if the amount exceeds MUR2 million (approximately USD45,819).
 For lower amounts, fixed fees are usually applied, ranging from approximately USD2,000 to USD5,000.
-Where applicable, attorney's commissions and VAT thereon will be added.